+Purchasing a home is one of the larger purchases you’ll make in your life.
+That organized pile of wood, concrete, glass, and steel all sitting on land is incredibly expensive.
 Depending on where you live, a one-bedroom condo could go for as little as $45,000 to as much as $1 million.
-Where you’re living and how much space you need or want drastically changes how much a home costs.
-What doesn’t change as much, however, is the credit score you need to purchase a house in the first place.
+Where you’re living and how much space you need or want drastically change how much a home costs.
+What doesn’t change as much, however, is the minimum credit score to buy a house in the first place.

 You’re more than likely not purchasing a home for cash.
 If you were, you wouldn’t be reading this.

 So, that means you’re going to need to rely on credit.
 That credit is supplied by a financial institution that takes a close look — nearly microscopic — at your finances.
 What do you owe, to whom and when?

 How much money are you making?
 What kind of job do you have: part-time, full-time, seasonal, etc.?
 A gigantic part of the calculus of buying a house is your credit score.